 General information about the safe and effective use of TEZSPIRE

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Do not use TEZSPIRE for a condition for which it was not prescribed.
+Do not give TEZSPIRE to other people, even if they have the same symptoms that you have.
+It may harm them.
 You can ask your pharmacist or healthcare provider for information about TEZSPIRE that is written for health professionals.

 What are the ingredients in TEZSPIRE?